Text message marketing is the next frontier of pastoral leadership.

-By sending only strategic text messages, you retain credibility among your members as a sender, they are more likely to take messages seriously if you only send important information to the right people, and you prevent people from getting a bad taste in their mouth from your church because of an overzealous communications strategy.
+By sending only strategic messages, you retain credibility among your members as a sender, they are more likely to take messages seriously if you only send important information to the right people, and you prevent people from getting a bad taste in their mouth from your church because of an overzealous communications strategy.

 Segment your audience so the right people get the right content

 One way to make sure you only send important, relevant information to the right people is by segmenting your list.

 Send small group information to small group people.

 Very often, texting is the best way to get the right information to the right people.